govindarajula/cyc-gan/README.md

 * [Dockerfile](Dockerfile)

+## Requirements / Prerequisites:
+* Linux or macOS
+* Python 3
+* CPU or NVIDIA GPU + CUDA CuDNN

+The simpler version harnesses Pytorch with CPU compute power, but can be set to GPU training based on CUDA configuration of local machine.

 ## Architecture
 The baseline model used is CycleGan model, to generate the images in desired style palette from input data.
 The underlying structure